bhishanpdl/DMstack_obsfile_Clusters/run_clusters/Readme.md

 # Using Cluster module to estimate the mass of the cluster

+## Install Clusters
+Go to the [Clusters link]() and go to checkout `2e0e1aa9463f22395abab7c1ebeba4e4781d49dc` and download that version.

 The steps are following:
 ```
 1) python clusters_hdf5_simtxt.py # filenames are hard coded, created sim.txt and sim.hdf5